aome510/spotify-player/docs/config.md

 ## Keymaps

 `spotify_player` uses `keymap.toml` to add or override new key mappings in additional to [the default key mappings](../README.md#commands).
 To define a new key mapping, simply add a `keymaps` entry.
+To remove a key mapping, set its command to `None`.
 For example,

 ```toml
 [[keymaps]]